sef1/kv_fast_fusion/README.md

-# KV Fast Fusion: Installation & Quickstart Guide
+# Joint KV Encoding: Installation & Quickstart Guide

 This guide walks you through installing and running **Joint Encoding of KV Blocks**, a blocks-sharing optimization for vLLM that enables efficient key-value cache compression using Batch Fast Fusion (BFF) and Chunks Fast Fusion (CFF).